Louis Farrakhan Warns Donald Trump To REPENT For Sins, Tells Americans 'TRUMP IS YOUR REFLECTION'

 Minister Louis Farrakhan held a press conference at the Watergate Hotel on Thursday and warned President Donald Trump to show penance for the country’s sins.
 The Nation of Islam leader, who sent mixed messages in his speech about Trump, blasted American critics for harsh criticism and ongoing calls for impeachment.
-Minister Farrakhan scolded Americans that the POTUS is a reflection of the country’s image and suffering, this according to a new report.
+Minister Farrakhan scolded Americans that the president is a reflection of the country’s image and suffering, this according to a new report.

-Louis Farrakhan, 84, spoke before a capacity crowd in a building that is synonymous with Washington’s most ill famed scandal to rock American politics.
+Louis Farrakhan, 84, spoke before a capacity crowd in a building that is synonymous with Washington’s most ill-famed scandal to rock American politics.
 The events surrounding the burglary of the Democratic National Committee headquarters eventually led to President Richard Nixon’s resignation ahead of an impeachment trial.

 According to a Google search, the hotel is located a mere 1.5 miles from the White House.
 Louis Farrakhan delivered a fiery speech about Donald Trump’s impact on social relations — particularly on race and discrimination — in America and the disjointed relationships among Middle Eastern Muslims on their native soils.